oliwierptak/Everon1/README.md

     }
 }
 ```
-When your 'tools' like Controllers, Models or Views don't require specific set of functionality, it's not there.
-Unlike other frameworks, in Everon, when one of your, say Controllers, require a View, a Request or a Model,
-it does not mean, that from now on, every other Controller as well will be stuffed,
-with responsibilities/implementations/source code they don't actually use.

 One line, on demand, lazy loaded dependency injection.
 No annotations, yaml or xml files to configure.
 In fact, there isn't any configuration file needed at all.
 Instead, Everon applications use [root composition pattern](http://blog.ploeh.dk/2011/07/28/CompositionRoot/) to create